adamswbrown/Emailhelp/README.md

 2. Falls back to Outlook if Apple Mail is not found
 3. Use `--client apple-mail` or `--client outlook` to force a specific client

+**Note:** Apple Mail's database is typically more up-to-date than Outlook's local cache.
+Outlook may take time to sync recent emails to its local SQLite database.

 ### What Data Is Accessed

 Both databases provide: